 Since May 2017:

-Fostering a culture of inclusion has focused on strengthening our inclusive leadership capabilities with senior leaders and embedding Diversity and Inclusion in organizational policies and programs.
+Fostering a culture of inclusion has focused on strengthening our inclusive leadership capabilities with senior leaders and embedding Diversity, Equity and Inclusion in organizational policies and programs.
 Examples of this include: Flexible Work Arrangements and Flex Days policies, and enhanced benefits support for maternity and parental leaves and for employee gender transitioning...
 Read More

 Critical to fostering an inclusive environment is employee engagement and awareness building.
-Organization-wide awareness and education is facilitated through key campaigns for Black History Month, International Women’s Day, PRIDE, National Indigenous History Month and Disability Employment Awareness Month.
+Organization-wide awareness and education is facilitated through key campaigns including Black History Month, International Women’s Day, PRIDE, National Indigenous History Month and Disability Employment Awareness Month.

 Ongoing awareness and education is supported by key partnerships established with Catalyst, Canadian Centre for Diversity and Inclusion, Network of Executive Women and Pride at Work.
 In addition to our existing partnerships, we welcome and actively seek new opportunities to engage with community and advocacy organizations at the local, regional and national levels to support our Diversity, Equity and Inclusion objectives.
 Read Less